 Data from the Natural Resources Conservation Service (NRCS) were used to characterize soils in the Crooked Creek watershed.
 General soils data and map unit delineations are available through the State Soil Geographic Data Base (STATSGO).
 A map unit is composed of several soil series having similar properties.
 Identification fields in the geographic information system (GIS) coverages can be linked to a database that provides information on chemical and physical soil characteristics.
 Figure 1-4 shows the map units present in the Crooked Creek watershed.
 Bedrock Creek consists mostly of map unit s9332, while Boulder and Deadwood creeks consist mostly of map unit s9365 and Ketchem Creek consists mostly of map unit s9366.
 All three soil types tend to be gravelly and hilly to steep.
-The entire Crooked Creek watersheds, as well as map units s9252 and s9269.
+The entire Crooked Creek watershed consists of large portions of map units s9332 and s9366 as in the Bedrock and Ketchem subwatersheds, as well as map units s9252 and s9269.
 These soils types are typically located downstream and in the lower portions of Bedrock and Ketchem creeks, respectively, and tend to be loamy and nearly level to rolling.